dsomleff/docker-camp/README.md

 - Blueprint for container.
 - Contains the code + requirements tools.
 - Based on one image, we can create multiple containers.
+- Images locked when you build them.
+App code it's a snapshot which copied into.
+So Images are Read-Only!

 ## Commands
 - `docker build .` - create an image based on Dockerfile. dot is using for path, where is the dockerfile lives.
 - `docker run image_id` - run container based on image.
-  - `-it` - gives ability to interact with soft inside container (node shell fe).
+  - `-it` - gives ability to interact with soft inside container (node shell e.g.).
   - `-p local_port_number:container_port_number` - flag that publish to local port number from a container port number.
 - `docker ps` - list of all running containers
 - `docker ps -a` :